-Under the PPERA 2009, the EC has the power to give advance notice disclosure requirements and suspected offences and to identify the potential consequences (including criminal sanctions) that may result from a failure to comply with a notice.
+Under the PPERA 2009, the EC has the power to give advance notice of disclosure requirements and suspected offences and to identify the potential consequences (including criminal sanctions) that may result from a failure to comply with a notice.

-Steering Local Elect Administration by Remote Control
+Steering Local Electoral Administration by Remote Control

-While the EC now has a clear regulatory role n election finance matters, other dimensions of the elect process are not subject to its direct control. lections are administered locally.
-An lectoral egistration fficer (ERO) compiles and maintains the list of eligible voters.
-Returning officers are treated as honorary positions and held by ayor or heriff and it is the cting eturning fficer (ARO) who organizes election.
-In turn, AROs delegate the operation of the election to eputy eturning fficers.
+While the EC now has a clear regulatory role in election finance matters, other dimensions of the electoral process are not subject to its direct control.
+For example, elections are administered locally.
+An electoral registration officer (ERO) compiles and maintains the list of eligible voters.
+Returning officers are treated as honorary positions and are held by local mayors or sheriffs, and it is the acting returning officer (ARO) who organizes an election.
+In turn, AROs delegate the operation of the election to deputy returning officers.
 In most cases, the ERO is also the ARO.
-Traditionally AROs had considerable autonomy in their work so that the creation of the EC in 2000 to provide advice and scrutiny was universally welcomed by local elect authorities.
+Traditionally, AROs had considerable autonomy in their work so that the creation of the EC in 2000 to provide advice and scrutiny was not universally welcomed by local electoral authorities.
 These officials are appointed by local government authorities.

-Since 2000, the EC has sought to balance national support and guidance with local flexibility in several ways. publishes its guidance to EROs and AROs on its website.
-Based on amendments to the Electoral Administration Act 2006, the EC was given authority to set performance standards for EROs, AROs and eferendum ounting fficers. first standards in July 2008 and its first assessment of performance in April 2009. developed the performance standards in consultation with local elect authorities and provided support for those officials to engage in self-assessment and public reporting related to elect processes measured the extent to which local officials had adopted these standards and then published its findings online (James 201 EC2010).
-Rather than just focusing on performance after elections, the EC works with local authorities in advance to catch any problems that might affect .
+Since 2000, the EC has sought to balance national support and guidance with local flexibility in several ways.
+It publishes its guidance to EROs and AROs on its website.
+Based on amendments to the Electoral Administration Act 2006, the EC was given authority to set performance standards for EROs, AROs and referendum counting officers.
+It published the first set of seven standards in July 2008 and its first assessment of performance in April 2009.
+It developed these performance standards in consultation with local electoral authorities and provided support for those officials to engage in self-assessment and public reporting related to electoral processes; it measured the extent to which local officials had adopted these standards and then published its findings online (James 2013 Electoral Commission 2010a).
+Rather than just focusing on performance after elections, the EC works with local authorities in advance to catch any problems that might affect electors.

-After problems occurred during the 2010 general election (long queues, missing ballots, etc.) the EC went further in connection with two referend held in 2011 by publishing detailed instructions to local electoral officers.
-This gave the greater input, but at a cost, according to one commentator, of overlooking local knowledge, greater expense and lo a sense of ownership by local authorities (James 201.
+After problems occurred during the 2010 general election (long queues, missing ballots, etc.), the EC went further in connection with two referendums held in 2011 by publishing detailed instructions to local electoral officers.
+This gave the EC greater input, but at a cost, according to one commentator, of overlooking local knowledge, entailing greater expense and losing a sense of ownership by local authorities (James 2013.

-In 2012, the UK Electoral Advisory Board was established of returning officers for elections in all parts of the UK and for EU elections, representatives of the Association of Electoral Administrators and representatives from government.
-The oard is chaired by the xecutive of the EC aims to ensure that wellrun, quality elections take place and provide advice to governments for this purpose.
+In 2012, the UK Electoral Advisory Board was established, composed of returning officers for elections in all parts of the UK and for EU elections, representatives of the Association of Electoral Administrators and representatives from government.
+The board is chaired by the executive director of the EC, and it aims to ensure that well-run, quality elections take place and to provide advice to governments for this purpose.

 Operational Arrangements

-The EC is headquartered in London with regional offices located in the three devolved jurisdictions.
-The provides day-to-day leadership of operations, including staffing and financial matters.
-He or she directs the executive team which is of directors for Party and Election Finance, Electoral Administration, Finance and Corporate Services and Communications. reports to the which does not have direct involvement in operational matters, particularly related to the enforcement of elect law.
+The EC is headquartered in London, with regional offices located in the three devolved jurisdictions.
+The executive director provides day-to-day leadership of its operations, including staffing and financial matters.
+He or she directs the executive team, which is composed of directors for Party and Election Finance, Electoral Administration, Finance and Corporate Services and Communications.
+He or she reports to the EC, which does not have direct involvement in operational matters, particularly related to the enforcement of electoral law.